States pass their own virus aid, not waiting on Washington - WTMJ

 In California, Gov. Gavin Newsom this week signed a $7.6 billion relief package that includes $600 in one-time payments for about 5.7 million residents, including immigrants who were left out of previous relief initiatives.
 Another $2 billon is going to struggling businesses.

-Maryland Gov. Larry Hogan, a Republican, signed legislation last week with bipartisan support in the Democratic-controlled legislature for one-time stimulus payments of $300 for individuals and $500 for families, reaching about 400,000 people.
+Maryland Gov. Larry Hogan, a Republican, signed legislation last week with bipartisan support in the Democratic-controlled legislature for one-time stimulus payments of $300 for certain individuals and $500 for families.
 It also provides up to $9,000 in sales tax relief for small businesses.

 “Absent of a federal response, the states are having to step up,” said Robin McKinney, co-founder and CEO of the CASH Campaign of Maryland, a nonprofit organization that helps low-income residents file taxes.

-North Carolina Gov. Roy Cooper, a Democrat, unveiled a $695 million emergency budget proposal that would use state money to address needs related to the coronavirus.
+North Carolina Gov. Roy Cooper, a Democrat, unveiled a $695 million emergency budget proposal that would use state money on bonuses for educators and school staff, hazard pay for state law enforcement officers, rural broadband and small businesses.

-While Republicans in charge of the legislature haven’t dismissed his ideas, they are unlikely to pass such a sweeping package.
-They noted that they approved another COVID-19 relief package in February that distributed more than $2.2 billion in federal money for vaccine preparations, to schools and to prevent evictions.
+While Republicans in charge of the Legislature haven’t dismissed his ideas, they are unlikely to pass such a sweeping package.
+They approved a COVID-19 relief package earlier this month that distributed more than $2.2 billion in federal money for vaccine preparations, to schools and to prevent evictions.
 They also are still figuring out how to spend another $1.8 billion in federal money that Congress approved in December.

 “We are addressing the needs,” said Republican state Sen. Brent Jackson.